colin-gourlay/sundown-sessions/src/content/releases/t/the-human-league/dare/index.md

 ---
 ## About

-Dare is the third studio album by Sheffield electro-pop band The Human League, released on Virgin Records in 1981.
+*Dare* is a landmark of the synth-pop genre and remains one of the best-selling British albums of the decade.

 It reached number one on the UK Albums Chart and spawned the international chart-topper 'Don't You Want Me'.
-The album is a landmark of the synth-pop genre and remains one of the best-selling British albums of the decade.